 - A. Following the approval of a map amendment by the Town Board, the applicant may need to obtain additional approvals which may include Zoning Permit and Building Permit approval before any work may begin. - B. If no Zoning Permit has been issued or Preliminary Plat has been approved within one year of the date of approval, or a Zoning Permit or Building Permit has expired for an approved Conditional Zoning District, then the Town Board may vote to rescind the Conditional Zoning District after having held a public hearing.
 The zoning district shall revert to the district in place prior to the approval of the Conditional Zoning District. - C. When requested by the landowner and applicant (where applicable), the Planning Director may administratively approve a Minor Modification to the conditions associated with an approved Conditional Zoning District.
 No proposal for a Minor Modification shall be considered within three (3) months of the date of the original approval or within three (3) months of hearing any previous proposal for a Minor Modification of the Conditional Zoning District.
 A Minor Modification includes modifications in conditional district standards or associated site plan that do not involve a change in uses permitted or the density of overall development permitted, which will result in equal or better performance and that do not alter the objectives and purposes of the Conditional Zoning District. - D. When requested by the landowner and applicant (where applicable), the Town Board of Commissioners may grant a Major Modification to the conditions associated with an approved Conditional Zoning District, after a public hearing and subject to the same consideration as provided for in the original approval.
 No proposal for a Major Modification shall be considered within three (3) months of the date of the original approval or within three (3) months of hearing any previous proposal for a Major Modification of the Conditional Zoning District.
-A Major Modification is a modification including changes to conditional district standards or the associated site plan of a Conditional Zoning District that involve a change in uses permitted or the density of overall development permitted, which will result in equal or better performance of the conditions and that do not alter the objectives and purpose of the Conditional Zoning
+A Major Modification is a modification including changes to conditional district standards or the associated site plan of a Conditional Zoning District that involve a change in uses permitted or the density of overall development permitted, which will result in equal or better performance of the conditional Zoning Zoning District with a conditional Zoning Zoning District will result in equal or better performance of the conditional Zoning Zoning District when the objectives and purpose of the Conditional Zoning Zoning Zoning District when the objectives and purpose of the Conditional Zoning Zon